saurabh7521/Coincide/README.md

 - **'timer.v'** : A custom timer with 1-bit output that is HIGH for one cycle when the timer reaches its maximum value.
 - **''uart_tx.v** : This module takes the pulse counts values of the inputs as well as coincident counts between the inputs and transmits them serially to the PC using UART communciation protocol.
 - **'reset_conditioner.v'** : Module ensuring a clean reset signal.
+- **'au_top.v'** : This module instantiates the ones above and integrates all the pieces for the functioning of the design as described below.

 And below is a flowchart that explains which file instantiates which file, or the file heirarchy.

 <img width="457" alt="image" src="https://github.com/user-attachments/assets/e7113d76-17aa-4176-97a9-47b7e409ebbc">

+The au_top module instantiates timer, reset_conditioner, duplciator, uart_tx, and the comparator module.
+In turn, the duplicator module instantiates edge_detector and pipeline module.

+The raw input is first sent to the **duplicator** module by the au_top module.
+The duplciator sends the raw input to the pipeline, which cleans the input and outputs a "conditioned" signal that is synchronized with the FPGA clock.
+The dueplicator then sends this to the edge_detector that detects if the input has the transiiton from 0 to 1, if so, then the edge_detector outputs a high signal for one clock cycle.
+The duplicator takes this output from edge_detector and duplicates the signal for a specified number of clock cycles.
+This duplicated output is the final output signal of the duplicated module.

+The outputs of the duplicator is taken, bitmasked and then sent to the **comparator**.
+The comparator gives a high signal for one clock cycle if all the signals given to it are high.

+Once this high signal is detected, an up-counter is incremented by one.
+This is the counter that counts the pulses as well as the coincidence.
+To count the coincidence of two pulses, send those two pulses together in the comparator.
+The current comparator takes four inputs.
+Depending upon how many pulse coincidence you want to count, bitmask the other inputs accordingly.

+The **timer** meanwhile is running and every second, it send a poll flag (a high signal).
+After reception of this poll flag, the au_top module captures the counter values, transmits them using UART and resets the counters.

+The **UART** module sends the counter values along with once it reads that the tmr_maxval_temp bit is high, indicating that the timer module has completed counting a second and the data needs to be transmitted sequencially to the PC.

 # Getting Started
 **Prerequisites**